The Plague On The Firstborn

 Here we find the tenth and last plague, the death of the firstborn males.
 This was a judgment on ‘Isis’, the protector of children.
 In this plague, God was teaching the Israelites a deep spiritual lesson which pointed to Christ.

-Notice again that God told Moses that Pharaoh wouldn’t listen, this shows how power-hungry Pharaoh is, he’s proud and arrogant and will go to any length to keep his position of power.
+All of Pharoah’s officials will come to Him, bow down before Him and say, go, you and all the people who follow you!’
+After that I will leave.”
+Then Moses, hot with anger, left Pharaoh, Exodus 11:8.
+Notice again that God told Moses that Pharaoh wouldn’t listen, Exodus 11:9.
+This shows how power-hungry Pharaoh is, he’s proud and arrogant and will go to any length to keep his position of power.

-Pharaoh had continued to refuse the right of God’s firstborn, Israel, to worship Him, Exodus 4:22-23, and, He will now experience the appropriate judgment, the death of his and Egypt’s first-born, including even cattle.
+Moses and Aaron performed all these wonders before Pharaoh, but notice once again the LORD hardened Pharaoh’s heart, and he wouldn’t let the Israelites go out of his country, Exodus 11:10.
+Pharaoh had continued to refuse the right of God’s firstborn, Israel, to worship Him, Exodus 4:22-23, and He will now experience the appropriate judgment, the death of his and Egypt’s first-born, including even cattle.

 Earlier Pharaoh told them never to come to him again or he would die, Exodus 10:29, but Moses’ basically says, then let your servants appear in my presence.
 This of course happened, with even Pharaoh himself joining in the begging, Exodus 12:30-33.